pedrogongora/fosfeno/README.md

 # fosfeno
-An ECS game engine for use with Pixi JS.
-It cames with a full example from which you can build up.
+An ECS game library for use with Pixi JS.
+It cames with a small demo from which you can build up.

 To install: